 We manage the co-operative schemes on behalf of their members, and buy their fruit at a price set by the provincial Indonesian government.
 This has been a successful way of engendering goodwill with the community in and around our areas of operation, as well as providing it with a tangible and remunerative business which is owned by them.

 The Group acknowledges the important role played by independent smallholders.
-It plans to make its purchases from all suppliers, including independent smallholders, fully traceable by 2023.
-We will work with independent smallholders supplying us with ffb to enable them to certify their crop with the RSPO by 2023.
+The Group is now running a pilot project in Bangka and has begun to deliver training on agronomy, which will be supplemented by in-field visits and advice to encourage independent smallholders of oil palm to become members of the RSPO, and so help it achieve full certification of all the crop processed at the Bangka mill by 2025.
+With the experiences gained from this, the Group will move forward to its other estates thereafter.
 We will support them by inviting participation in mapping and then providing training on how to improve their yields and quality through better agronomy.
-The Group will also provide training on health & safety and how to use protective equipment properly, as well as how to protect the environment and increase social awareness.
+The Group will also provide training on health and safety and how to use protective equipment properly, as well as how to protect the environment and increase social awareness.

 Acquiring rights to plant land

 When acquiring new land for development, the Group negotiates compensation terms with local people in a fair and transparent manner.
 In accordance with guidance on free, prior and informed consent issued by the RSPO, we respect scheme smallholders', independent smallholders' and the community's right to be fully informed and freely to give, or withhold, their consent to any Group activity affecting their land, livelihood and environment.
-The Group has an intensive programme of 'socialisation' designed to ensure that all individuals giving up rights to land do so freely and only after they fully understand what is being given up, in terms of either legal or customary rights, in return for financial compensation offered by the Group.
+The Group has a department with permanent team members whose role is to lead an intensive programme of communication and participatory mapping.
+The programme is designed to ensure that all individuals giving up rights to land do so freely and only after they fully understand what is being given up, in terms of either legal or customary rights, in return for financial compensation offered by the Group.